Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 "I can say this is something we are looking at and [it] will certainly be something we will be wanting to give advice about, especially as part of a step down to level 3 restrictions."

-Today, the Treasury will unveil a raft of important economic measures, including the unemployment rate, the expected level of GDP growth going forward and the ability for the economy to recover.
+Today, the Treasury will unveil a raft of important economic projections, including the unemployment rate, the expected level of GDP growth going forward and the ability for the economy to recover.

 Treasury Secretary Caralee McLiesh has previously said New Zealand's unemployment rate could likely head "well into the double digits".